jemcafe/sl/README.md

 }
 ```

-Import functions from "app.js" to be tested in "app.test.js"
+Import functions from "app.js" to test in "app.test.js"

 In "app.js"
 ```